-“Your ability to lead is dependent upon your ability to listen.” -Coach Winn
+“Your ability to lead is dependent upon your ability to listen.” -Sherry Winn

 When I speak all around the country about leadership principles, the number one question I receive is: “How do I effectively communicate with my team members?”